-This carving of swimming reindeer is one of the most beautiful pieces of Ice Age art ever discovered.
-It is a carved from the tip of a mammoth tusk and is around 13,000 years old.
-This places it at the end of the Last Ice Age, when animals such as mammoths, reindeer and wolverines roamed Europe.
+This is one of the most beautiful pieces of Ice Age art ever found.
+It is carved from the tip of a mammoth tusk and shows two reindeer, one behind the other.

 The figure in front is a female with smaller body and antlers.
 Her body is carefully shaded with incised lines made by using a stone engraving tool called a burin.
 Delicate lines pick out the variation in colour and texture on her coat.
 The 10, deep incisions on both sides of her body may also indicate colour bars but their depth and the trails on tiny lines underneath each one appear unnatural.

 The larger male figure is not shaded but his strong body is clearly carved.

 On both animals the antlers are laid along the back and the legs are extended with their noses up and antlers back.
 It is clear that both the reindeer are swimming.

 The presence of antlers on both animals and the characteristics of the female coat show them as they appear in autumn when they cross rivers on migration to their mating grounds and winter pastures.
 Curiously, animal remains found at Montastruc show that people camped below the rock overhang by the edge of the Aveyron river during the summer.